rematch/rematch/plugins/select/README.md

 # Rematch Select

-Selectors plugin for Rematch.
-Wires your store models with dependencies and collects their selectors.
-Uses [reselect](https://github.com/reduxjs/reselect) by default.
+A plugin to add memoized state selection to Rematch - Wires your store models with dependencies and collects their selectors.
+Selectors are created using [reselect](https://github.com/reduxjs/reselect) by default.

 > This is the documentation for @rematch/select 2.0.
 For older versions see [the legacy docs](https://github.com/rematch/rematch/blob/v1/plugins/select/README.md)